shostakovich/mugim/source/_posts/2012-12-02-how-to-setup-your-mac-automatically-with-chef.markdown

 ## Configuration

-I store some of my configuration files in Dropbox.
+I store most of my dotfiles in Dropbox.

-So each time I set up a new machine I copy them into my home directory.
+So each time I set up a new machine I symlink them into my home directory.
 Last but not least, i change some defaults - for example you could move the Dock out of the way..

 {% codeblock config_examples.rb %}
 template "#{node['homedir']}/.vimrc" do